TechnologicNick/ScrapMechanicMaps-Lua-API-Docs/docs/Game-Script-Environment/Userdata/Shape.md

 Replaces a shape with another.

 :::info note
-The replacement shape must have the exact same size/bounding box as the current shape!
+The replacement shape must have the exact same size/bounding box and shape type (e.g. scripted/logic/timer/etc.) as the current shape.

+If the shape is a Lua scripted shape, the shape's script is **not** reloaded/recreated after replacement (e.g. its <code>*_onCreate</code> callback is **not** called).
 :::

 <strong>Arguments:</strong> <br></br>